tenglin2/MIPS-Pipelined-Processor/README.md

 ### Final Notes
 This is more of a proof of concept than anything else.
 I wanted to learned how the processor works so I did this little project.
 Processors these days are exceptionally more complicated than my implementation.

 My processor uses a 32 bit instruction set architecture.
 I have a testbench which tests the hardcoded MIPS instructions.
 I also have a schematic and waveform to show that pipelining is actually working as expected.
+I decided to make one large file called Processor and hold all the modules inside, but I probably should have split it up into separate files for organization purposes.